Elisabeth Moss: Career

-1990–2006: Early roles and breakthrough
+1990s: Early roles and The West Wing

 Moss's first screen role was in 1990, when she appeared in the NBC miniseries Lucky/Chances.
 From 1992 until 1995, she appeared as Cynthia Parks in seven episodes of the TV series Picket Fences.
 She provided the voice of Holly DeCarlo in the TV special Frosty Returns (1992) and Michelle in the animated film Once Upon a Forest (1993).
 She appeared in the television remake of the 1993 film Gypsy and played Harvey Keitel's younger daughter in the film Imaginary Crimes (1994).
 The following year, she appeared in the remake of the Walt Disney Pictures film Escape to Witch Mountain (1995) and played a young Ashley Judd in the biopic Love Can Build a Bridge (1995).
 She also had a supporting role in the drama Separate Lives (1995) opposite Jim Belushi and Linda Hamilton, and a minor part in the black comedy The Last Supper (1995).

 Beginning in 1999, Moss played the recurring role of Zoey Bartlet in the White House television drama The West Wing, playing the daughter of President Josiah Bartlet (Martin Sheen) and First Lady Abbey Bartlet (Stockard Channing); she portrayed the character until the series finale in 2006.
 Her character became integral to the fourth season of the show; in a retrospective on the series The Atlantic noted: "Aaron Sorkin made [Moss] the centerpiece of the explosive fourth-season finale where he basically engineered the most insane cliffhanger possible.
 It required Zoey to be a bit of a pain with her fancy French boyfriend, but Moss always made her relatable, even when the plot required otherwise."

+2000s: Mad Men and Broadway debut

 In 2002, Moss appeared in a commercial for Excedrin in which she directly addressed the audience about the medication's benefits for people who suffer from migraines.
 The spot proved enduringly popular and ran for several years, providing Moss with residual income as she struggled to make it as an actor.
 Moss appeared in Heart of America and three other films in 2004.
 That year, she made the film Virgin, for which she was nominated for an Independent Spirit Award.
 Moss also had a supporting part in Ron Howard's Western thriller The Missing (2003).
 Moss had a supporting role in the 2005–2006 horror series Invasion, and appeared in television again on a 2007 episode of Grey's Anatomy entitled "My Favorite Mistake".